Each choir must not exceed 90 members, who must be aged 11 and under on January 2019. Teachers may not form part of the school choir.

 Parental consent must be given for each child to take part in the competition and the permission for each child to appear in photographs and recordings must be sought by your school.
 The named contact will be responsible for obtaining all permissions necessary from the choir members participating before entering the competition.
 Proof of relevant consents may be requested.

-Each school involved is required to cover their own expenses and organize their own travel arrangements.
+Each school involved is required to cover their own expenses and organise their own travel arrangements.

 Choirs should provide their own accompanist.
-A piano will be provided and up to three additional accompanying non-electronic instruments will be accepted.
+A piano will be provided, and up to three additional instrumentalists (playing non-electronic instruments) will be accepted.
 No backing tracks are allowed.

 Doha College reserves the right to disqualify any choir which does not adhere to the rules of the competition.

-For the heats, each school is required to provide one member of their musical staff to judge the other choirs in their school’s heat.
-In the final, there will be a carefully selected independent panel of judges.
+In each heat and the final, there will be a carefully selected independent panel of judges.
 All judges will listen carefully to the quality and style of the singing and will select schools throughout the competition using the following scoring criteria:

 Technical ability e.g. tuning, diction, voice quality, balance, dynamics, overall sound.